epfl-lasa/iiwa_ros/README.md

 roslaunch iiwa_gazebo iiwa_gazebo.launch
 ```

-**Both of the above commands will launch IIWA in torque-control mode (with gravity compensation enabled)!
-To change the control mode (e.g., position), please edit the launch files to select the appropriate controller.**
+Both of the above commands will launch IIWA in **position-control mode**.
+To change the control mode (e.g., torque with gravity compensation), please edit the launch files to select the appropriate controller.

+### MoveIt planning

+If everything looks in simulation or with the FRI driver, a next step might be to try out your robot with [MoveIt](/iiwa_moveit).

 Documentation
 ---------------------